 As I recalled what happened so many years ago, I remember I was only able to find my way back into myself, as it were, when I gave up trying to save myself and let God take over.
 I had to accept that I had completely lost control of the situation.
 But even then, I could never explain how or why I felt that certain peace and safety, in the midst of that terrible ordeal.
 It didn’t make sense until I read this:

 There hath no temptation taken hold of you but such as is common to man.
 But God is faithful; He will not suffer you to be tempted beyond that which ye are able to bear, but with the temptation will also make a way to escape, that ye may be able to bear it.

 1 Corinthians 10:13

-The Bible promises God will never give us more than we can handle.
-Was my out of body experience His way of helping me cope with this horrific ordeal?
+The Bible promises God will never give us more than we can bear.
+Was my out-of-body experience His way of helping me cope with this horrific ordeal?
 As hard as this may be to believe, it makes perfect sense to me now.
 God was protecting me by giving me a glimpse of my eternal spirit-self, where matters of the flesh lose their grip on us.
-In that moment, I felt compassion, peace, awe and a deep realization of how almost trivial this corporeal existence really is.
-I certainly understand that many would call this an existential experience.
-Others, a disassociative hallucination.
-Call it what you will but I can still connect to that miraculous feeling of being protected and reassured in my darkest moment.
-Ultimately, daily giving myself over to Christ, I have received now a certain clarity around what I’d experienced so many years ago.
+In that moment, from that other-worldly perspective, I felt a certain compassion, peace, awe.
+I experienced a deep realization of how fleeting and insignificant this corporeal existence really is.
+And at the same time, how holy and precious it is.

+However one may “explain” this experience, I choose to connect to that deep knowledge, that miraculous feeling of being protected and reassured by the Holy Spirit in my darkest moment.
+Ultimately, giving myself daily over to Christ and after years of diligent work on myself, I have received now a certain clarity around what I’d experienced so many years ago.
 Thanks be to God.